 In this privacy notice the terms EMG Solicitors/EMG/we/our/us means EMG Solicitors Ltd.

-Under the UK’s data protection regulation, you have the right to be informed about the collection and use of your personal data and we have legal responsibilities to tell you what we do with your data and how we keep your data safe.
+Under the UK’s data protection regulations, you have the right to be informed about the collection and use of your personal data and we have legal responsibilities to tell you what we do with your data and how we keep your data safe.

 WHO WE ARE

 In terms of the GDPR, we are data controllers, bound by the UK’s data protection laws.
 This means that we determine the purpose and means for processing your personal data.
-We are registered as a data controller with the UK Information Commissioner’s Office (ICO) under registration number ZA065429
+We are registered as a data controller with the UK Information Commissioner’s Office (ICO) under registration number ZA065429.

 Post: Emma Gaudern, EMG Solicitors Ltd, Abbey House, Abbeywoods Business Park, Durham, DH1 5TH